Basics before buying alpacas.....

 - They should always be run in same sex pens.
 Therefore, males (both intact and geldings) and females should always be pastured separately!
 Never put males with females except specifically to breed.

 - You MUST have no-climb fencing (2″ x 4″ holes, preferably 5′ high), shelter, electricity, water, grass pastures, hay (preferably orchard grass), fans (at ground level), and no barbed wire.
 Electric fencing is not the best choice.

 - They will need to be shorn annually.
 They do not tolerate extreme heat and will need to be kept cool during the summer months.
 To cool them off spray their legs & bellies (not their heads and backs) with the water hose.
 Never use a misting device or a wading pool.

 - You must have TIME to devote to your alpacas.
 They should be on your property, not on a piece of property away from where you live.
 They require daily attention.
 Especially in hot and cold weather.
 They are not like cows.

 - Don't ask to buy a baby (cria) to “raise it up” the way you want.
 Crias MUST stay with their Dams until weaning, and then they must stay with their herd until about 12 months of age.
 Yes, there are exceptions, but they are quite rare.

-- We RECOMMEND and PREFER that our clients be willing to provide regular (monthly) herd health routines.
+- We will require that our clients be willing to provide regular (monthly) herd health routines.
 This means checking their weight, eyes, conjunctiva, ears, teeth, gums, body score, toenails (trimming), and underneath their tail.
 If you have white tailed deer in your area your animals will be susceptible to meningial worm and you should plan on monthly shots.
 We know of farms that have lost alpacas because the $1 per month shot was not given.
 We always say it is the cheapest form of insurance you can buy!

 - RESEARCH local hay sources, vets and shearers before you bring home your animals.
 They are all essential to your farm.